-For example if you modify file “foo” on a server called “svr1”, file foo will also be modified on server “svr2” and vice-versa(by sending only the deltas or the part of the file that changed).
+For example, if you modify file “foo” on a server called “svr1”, file foo will also be modified on server “svr2” and vice-versa(by sending only the deltas or the part of the file that changed).

 Please read this article first:

-2. Install EDpCloud file replication
+2. Install EDpCloud replication software

 Details about the installation can be found in the articles cited above.

-Configure bidirectional file replication and file synchronization
+Configure Linux bidirectional data replication and file synchronization

 1. cd $ED_BASE_DIR/etc

 The includes and excludes files use regular expressions.
-For more information read the post on includes and excludes:
+For more information, read the post on includes and excludes:

 This will only replicate and mirror files that are under /data and the directory /data itself.

-Edit file replication excludes
+Edit Linux replication excludes

-EDpCloud requires fuse.
+EDpCloud requires FUSE.
 You can find the sources under $ED_BASE_DIR/edpcloud/src

 as root:[ Please replace the version numbers if needed ]